 Giving hand-outs may seem charitable but where to stop, give to one and there is another a few metres further on.
 In some circumstances they can even start to expect a hand out, drop a coin into the cup of one beggar and another across the road almost insists you do the same for them!

 Travellers can also become blasé about the poverty witnessed, in a way ‘battle-hardened’ by being constantly bombarded from requests for money.
-We have probably all witnessed a weary tourist brushing aside the unwanted attention of children, even those not actually begging but selling.
+We have probably all seen a weary tourist brushing aside the unwanted attention of children, even those not actually begging but selling.
 Excessive exposure to aggressive begging often causes the traveller to cut themselves off from it or in some situations escape from it altogether.

 “Is this exploitation?”

 My personal decision is usually to not give any hand-outs, though I often take photographs of beggars as they make interesting subjects.
-I always ask and then provide them with some coins but am I taking advantage of their situation?
+I always ask and then give them some coins but am I taking advantage of their situation?
 Is this exploitation?
 They are clearly not in a position where they can afford to refuse, though a few have.

 Those that make a living from tourism, providing accommodation, owning restaurants, providing food for the restaurants or producing hand crafted souvenirs will suffer from this.
 These entrepreneurs are the catalysts for kick-starting a local economy, as their business expands they may even be able to offer some of the ‘beggar children’ employment in future.
-Communities helping themselves should be the goal of responsible tourism and therefore of responsible tourists.
+Communities helping themselves is the goal of responsible tourism and of responsible tourists.